yast/yast-storage-ng/doc/old_and_new_proposal.md

 ### Other general options

-The `partitioning` section of `control.xml` goes beyond the configuration of the proposal's behaviour.
+The `partitioning` section of `control.xml` goes beyond the configuration of the proposal's behavior.
 It also contains some options to influence other aspect of YaST, mainly the installer.

   * `root_subvolume_read_only`.
 Whether the installer should set readonly for